LMFT vs Mental Health Counselor (LPC) – What’s the Difference?

 • Problem solve

 LMFTs and LPCs need to be organized and professional.
-They must maintain confidentiality when necessary and provide services that are best tailored to the clients they’re working with.
+They must maintain confidentiality when necessary and provide services best tailored to the clients they work with.

-In both LMFT and LPC roles, these therapists and counselors are able to make a positive difference in the lives of their clients every day.
+In both LMFT and LPC roles, these therapists and counselors can make a positive difference in their clients’ lives every day.
 What type of role makes sense for you depends on the types of people you want to work with and the types of issues you want to help resolve.

 Education